QZOFlameFE/FE2025_1st_repo_ByFlame/README.md

 Odometry is utilized to align the robot to the center by combining the Gyro sensor’s PD regulator and odometry coordinates.
 A new PD regulator ensures smooth and precise alignment.
 This process corrects the robot’s position and orientation relative to the centerline straightforward zones.
 Aligning to the center is crucial because it compensates for the Pixy camera’s limited view angle, ensuring that the camera accurately detects obstacles or paths ahead.
 This alignment improves the robot’s navigation accuracy and stability during operation and improves Pixy camera's view angle so it can always detect the objects and view it.

 ### Motor selection
   We have a choice between 2 types of LEGO motors: large motor and medium motor, the large motor is powerful but the speed is lower, the medium motor is not that powerful but have a great speed.
-The comparison can be viewed by this link: <a href="https://www.eurobricks.com/forum/index.php?/forums/topic/87670-ev3-large-and-medium-motors-comparison/">https://www.eurobricks.com/forum/index.php?/forums/topic/87670-ev3-large-and-medium-motors-comparison/</a>.
-According to <a href="https://www.researchgate.net/publication/345182894_Dynamic_analysis_modeling_and_control_of_the_LEGO_EV3_modular_mobile_platform">research:</a>
+The comparison can be viewed by this link: <a href="https://www.eurobricks.com/forum/index.php?/forums/topic/87670-ev3-large-and-medium-motors-comparison/">Comparison of technical specifications[2]/</a>.
+According to <a href="https://www.researchgate.net/publication/345182894_Dynamic_analysis_modeling_and_control_of_the_LEGO_EV3_modular_mobile_platform">research[3]</a>

 * Large servo motor (actuator) - maximum operating speed of 170 rpm, torque of 0.2 Nm and stopping torque of 0.4 Nm.
 It is positioned in the engine case an integrated encoder, a rotation meter, whose step is 1 degree of rotation and least sampling time 0.001 s.Also the power and speed is regulated by gear wheels and the size of the wheels.
 We choosed smaller wheels in steering mechanism because they do not move the robot, the only moves its trajectory.
 * Medium-size servo motor - maximum speed of 250 rpm, running torque 0.08 Nm and stopping torque of 0.12 Nm, also with integrated encoder, identical to that of a large engine.